-Randolph frames are also handmade, in over 200 steps!
-That to me, shows amazing attention to detail in the manufacturing process, and it really shows the closer you look at them.
+Randolph sunglasses frames are also handmade, in over 200 steps!
+That, to me, shows amazing attention to detail in the manufacturing process, and it really shows the closer you look at them.

 The Randolph Aviator sunglasses are handcrafted in the U.S.A. and it’s easy to see the craftsmanship and care that has gone into making them.
-Aviators, by design, are quite delicate looking, with their slim and intricate frames but these are far from fragile due to their hand construction.
-Randolph is so confident in their build quality that they include a lifetime warranty on them.
+These Randolph glasses, by design, are quite delicate looking, with their slim and intricate frames but these are far from fragile due to their hand construction.
+Randolph is so confident in the build quality of their sunglasses that they include a lifetime warranty on them.

 Frame Materials & Colors

 There are seven frame materials to choose from: 22k Rose Gold, 23K Gold, 23K White Gold, Bright Chrome, Gun Metal, Matte Black, and Matte Chrome, I have the matter chrome frames.